 “Because we are not blessed with an A/C in our homes, we go to the beach.
 More recently, I went to Boracay Beach.
 That was the first time that I sampled this particular milky ice version of the halo-halo.”
-Mayoral said he brought the idea to Gerry’s Grill.
+Mayoral said the company’s founder Gerry Apolinario brought the idea from the Filipino beach to Gerry’s Grill.
 Instead of mixing the ice with milk and sugar, they first blend condensed milk, powdered milk, evaporated milk, and sugar, then freeze the mixture and shave it.
 That way, as it melts, the sweet milk isn’t watered down.

 I was tempted to eat the halo-halo from top to bottom, tasting each ingredient separately.
 But when I suggested it, de la Rosa and Mayoral gave me disapproving head-shakes, the likes of which you might get from New Yorkers if you don’t fold your pizza or from Texans if you eat barbecued ribs with a fork.
 Under their patient tutelage, I learned to blend all the ingredients in the halo-halo, getting an eye-opening interplay of tastes and textures in each spoonful.